Area

 Abstract

 Highly demanding applications include design, development and testing of new materials having long-term stability in the harsh environment of space and in other extreme conditions as those of high temperature corrosion.
 Concerning Materials for Space Applications, the International Space Station (ISS) allows testing of material properties and control of experimental conditions to an extent impossible on Earth.
-Since 2018, The Materials International Space Station Experiments Flight Facility (MISSE-FF) enables the integrated testing of materials behaviour under extreme conditions such as those in low Earth orbit, including ultraviolet, electromagnetic and ionizing radiations, thermal cycles, ultrahigh vacuum, charged particles, impacts, etc. Moreover, the forthcoming space missions aiming to create new habits on the Moon and into the deep space, as well as the Mars exploration program, are opening new challenges for materials scientists in enabling in-situ efficient power generation, manufacturing and repairing, water recycling, food and energy storage facilities (ISRU-in situ resources utilization).
+Since 2018, The Materials International Space Station Experiments Flight Facility (MISSE-FF) and other initiative like the Euro Material Ageing experiment (EMA) enables the integrated testing of materials behaviour under extreme conditions such as those in low Earth orbit, including ultraviolet, atomic oxygen, electromagnetic and ionizing radiations, thermal cycles, ultrahigh vacuum, charged particles, impacts, etc. Moreover, the forthcoming space missions aiming to create new and sustainable habitats on the Moon and into the deep space, as well as the Mars exploration program, are opening new challenges for materials scientists in enabling in-situ efficient power generation, manufacturing, repairing and recycling, water recycling, food and energy storage facilities base on -in situ resources utilization concepts.

 The symposium offers an opportunity to present and discuss research results related to advanced materials enabling space exploration and space exploitation.
-A special attention will be paid to recent advances in materials and technologies for making sustainable long-term space missions.
+A special attention will be paid to recent advances in materials and processes as well as technologies, to enable sustainable long-term space missions.

 Scope